Two Campuses, One School

-The John Septimus Roe Anglican Community School dual campus school began in 1990 and in a relatively short period of time it has become a dynamic, cohesive community of learners at Beechboro and Mirrabooka.
+The John Septimus Roe Anglican Community School dual campus journey school began in 1990 and in a relatively short period of time it has become a dynamic, vibrant and innovative community of learners at both the Beechboro and Mirrabooka campuses.

-The potted history is interesting.
-In 1989 the State Government approached the Anglican Schools Commission with the proposition that it acquire the Northside Christian School at Beechboro.
-Northside was an independent, parent-run Pre-primary to Year 12 school which had run into financial difficulties.
-The Commission took the bold step of taking on the land, buildings and student body and continued to provide a Christian education for families in the area.
-As part of its mission to provide a low fee option for parents seeking an education in the Anglican tradition for their children, the Commission had already secured a site at Mirrabooka.
-Thus the link between the schools at Beechboro and Mirrabooka was forged.
+The ASC took the bold step of taking on the land, buildings and student body and continued to provide a Christian education for families in the area.
+As part of its mission to provide a low fee option for parents seeking an education in the Anglican tradition for their children, the ASC had already secured a site at Mirrabooka.
+It was from this point on that the link between the schools at Beechboro and Mirrabooka was forged.

 In 1990, the Northside Christian School became the Northside Anglican Community School then Thomas Scott Anglican Community School.
-The opening of the first stage of the Mirrabooka Campus in 1992 saw the transfer of the secondary classes to the new campus.
+Then in 1992 with the opening of the first stage of the Mirrabooka Campus, the secondary classes from the newly named Thomas Scott Anglican Community School transferred to the new campus in MIrrabooka.

-In the early days, the two schools, while they had one administration and one School Council had separate Parents and Friends Associations and two cultural identities.
+In the early days, the two schools had one administration and one School Council had separate Parents and Friends Associations and two different cultural identities.
 It took until 1996 to formally merge the Parents and Friends Associations and promote the concept of “two campuses, one school”.
-This was partly achieved by the decision to drop the name Thomas Scott Campus and to refer to each campus of John Septimus Roe Anglican Community School by its locality.
+As part of the unification the decision was made to drop the name Thomas Scott Campus and to refer to each campus of John Septimus Roe Anglican Community School by its locality.

 As we continue our evolution our vision remains the same, to provide a diverse community of Faith, Hope and Love, where students seek the best of the human spirit in themselves and others.